-Starbucks Closes More Than 8,000 Stores Today, For Racial Bias Training
+Starbucks Closes More Than 8,000 Stores Today For Racial Bias Training

 The training session also features a film by Stanley Nelson, director of the documentary Freedom Riders.

-Starbucks says it will also share the training materials with licensed business partners, to give their employees the option of taking part later.
+Starbucks says it will also share the training materials with licensed business partners, to give their employees the option of taking part at a later time.

 Starbucks' video about the training closes with the message, "It won't be perfect, but we're all in this together."